kamu-data/kamu-docs/content/cli/ingest/merge-strategies.md

 The two added rows represent the `'-C' correct-from` event that carries the old value that was changed, and `'+C' correct-to` event that carries the new value that was observed.
 Similarly the `'-R' retract` event can be issued for a record that disappeared in the source data.

-This model is extremely powerful, as it not only provides us the full history of how data was evolving over time, but allows all downstream computations to **automatically react to corrections and retractions**.
+This model is extremely powerful, as it not only provides us the full history of how data was evolving over time, but allows all downstream computations to [automatically react to corrections and retractions]({{<relref "retractions-corrections">}}).

 ## `Append`